cloxnu/ConvenientImagePicker/README.md

 ## Release Notes

-the newest version is 0.2.1, fixed album permission issues.
+the newest version is 0.2.2, Add `assetsSortKey` and `assetsSortAscending` property, the order of pictures is now customizable! thanks for @Édouard.
 More information see [Release Notes](ReleaseNotes.md)

 ## Overview